Clinical Psychology PsyD Program Transfer of Credits

 - have been taken at the graduate level

-- have been taught by faculty instructors who have obtained Doctoral Degrees
+- have been taught by faculty instructors who have obtained Doctoral Degrees in a mental health related field

 - have received a grade of B or better